-PSHE learning (Personal, Social and Health Education), is an essential element of every child’s development.
+Personal Development is an essential element of every child’s school journet.
 Not only does it give them the skills and attitudes to focus and do well in their academic studies, but it also enables them to become well-rounded and happy young people.
 At William Booth, we support this sort of learning through a mixture of:

 If you wish to find out more about our school curriculum, please speak to your child’s teacher.
 If you would like paper copies of anything on the website, please ask the school office who will print it free of charge.